AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 Scripts for producing surface pH plots.
 The script `main.R` calls all others.

+## `scripts-wt`
+...

-## `Workspace-ALFAM2`
+## `workspace-ALFAM2`
 Copy of latest workspace created by running `scripts-ALFAM2/main.R`.
-Saved simply because it can be convenient to avoid running lengthy model optimization, especially bootstrap analysis that can take hours.
+Saved simply because it can be convenient to avoid running time-consuming model optimization, especially bootstrap analysis that can take hours.

 # Links to published paper
 This section give the sources of tables, figures, and some statistical results presented in the paper.